EsmatEnan/reading-nc-file-in-R/README.md

 # reading-nc-file-in-R
-Reading NetCDF (Network Common Data Form) in R Studio
+Reading NetCDF in R Studio

-How to read and play with NetCDF file in R studio?
+This short tutorial aims to depict how to read and play with NetCDF file in R studio.

 Data Source: https://podaac.jpl.nasa.gov/